Shift3/boilerplate-client-angular/README.md

 ### Local Development

 To work with the project directly, the development machine needs [Angular CLI](https://github.com/angular/angular-cli) installed (which requires `node` and `npm`).
 The project has been configured to use `yarn` in addition for package dependency management.

+### Webpack Bundle Analyzer

+The project includes [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer), which helps developers figure out the size of the project and its webpack dependencies.
+To use it, type `npm run build:stats` or `yarn run build:stats` in the project's directory in a terminal to create the webpack bundle.
+Run `npm run analyze` or `yarn run analyze`, and webpack-bundle-analyzer will launch a server and browser window with a visualization of the project bundle size.

 ### Development server